Context for this post:

 What follows is an imaginative embellishment of the intense discomfort that trips me up when–having tried too hard–I succeeded only in making a (real or imagined) fool of myself.

 Oh-oh, why today of all days…why here, why now?!
 This is not good, not good at all…I mean, me being me, it was bound to happen… but I kept telling myself that, by the time it did, we’d be the kind of friends who could say anything to each other….

-Although, if I’m being honest, I’m a seasoned hopper (practice makes perfect) and could have mitigated this humiliating (meet and) feet if I hadn’t tried to kick myself after the fact.
+Although, if I’m being honest, I’m a seasoned hopper (*practice makes perfect*) and could’ve mitigated this humiliating (meet and) feet if I hadn’t tried to kick myself after the fact.

-That way, when I fall on my face, I could do so with Pee-Wee Herman (“I meant to do that”) panache….astounding one and all with my unrivalled gift for hilarity–while breaking the ice and my fall, simultaneously.
+That way, when I fall on my face, I can do so with Pee-Wee Herman (“I meant to do that”) panache….astounding one and all with my unrivaled gift for hilarity–while breaking the ice and my fall, simultaneously.